EstherAlo/DAREY.IO-Projects/Project7/Project7.md

-# __DEVOPS TOOLING WEBSITE SOLUTION__
+## __DEVOPS TOOLING WEBSITE SOLUTION__
+The task of the project is to implement a tooling website solution which makes access to Devops tools within the corporate infrastructure easily accessible.

-In this project I will implement a solution that consists of following components:
+The solution consists of the following components:

 1. Infrastructure: AWS
 1. Webserver Linux: Red Hat Enterprise Linux 8